Intro

 Goal

-- Potentially depend on each other
+- Depend on each other

-- Depend on a global configuration
+- Depend on a global configuration that is not part of any specific host

 How does it work

-For example, the following Noxa module declares two hosts, while hostB
+For example, the following Noxa module declares two hosts, while hostB depends on the configuration values of hostA.

 {config, ...}: {